isabella232/primetime.en/help/release-notes/tvsdk-1-4-android.md

 * **Remove/Replace C3 Ads** Now, no additional prep work is needed to dynamically insert new ads into video-on-demand (VOD) assets that are coming out of the C3 window.
 The TVSDK now provides an API to remove custom content ranges and dynamically insert new ads.
 This powerful new functionality is also useful in cases where live/linear content airs during broadcast and is immediately pulled down for use as on demand content without proper time to “clean” the asset.

-* The interface PlaybackEventListener has a new method called onReplaceMediaPlayerItem, which you can use to listen for a new event, ITEM_REPLACED.
+* The interface PlaybackEventListener has a new method called onReplaceMediaPlayerItem, which you can use to listen for a new event, `ITEM_REPLACED`.
 This event is dispatched whenever a MediaPlayeritem instance is replaced on MediaPlayer.
 The client application implementing this PlaybackEventListener must implement or override this new method.
 * AdClientFactory has a new function added to  class  to register for multiple Opportunity Detectors:

   public List&lt;PlacementOpportunityDetector&gt; createOpportunityDetectors(MediaPlayerItem item);

-  For example for early ad exit feature, you need two Opportunity Detectors - one for ad insertion and another for  early  exit from  ad .
+  For example for early ad exit feature, you need two Opportunity Detectors - one for ad insertion and another for  early  exit from  `ad`.

   To override this new function create a single Opportunity Detector, and put into an array and return: